ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Reliable Data Transfer {#prop-reliable}

 Classification:
-: Selection Property
+: Selection Property, Protocol Property

 Type:
 : Preference

 Applicability:
-: Connection
+: Preconnection, Message

 This property specifies whether the application wishes to use a transport protocol that that provides mechanisms to help ensure that all data is received and without corruption on the other side.
 This also entails being notified when a Connection is closed or aborted.
+The default is to enable Reliable Data Transfer.

+Reliable Data Transfer can only be used on Messages if the transport protocol supports partial reliability (see {{prop-partially-reliable}}).

+### Configure reliability on a per-Message basis {#prop-partially-reliable}

+Classification:
+: Selection Property

+Type:
+: Preference

+Applicability:
+: Preconnection

+This property specifies whether an application considers it useful to indicate its reliability requirements on a per-Message basis.
 This property applies to Connections and Connection Groups.
+This is not a strict requirement.
+The default is to not have this option.

+### Preservation of data ordering {#prop-ordering}

+Classification:
+: Selection Property

+Type:
+: Preference

+Applicability:
+: Preconnection

+This property specifies whether the application wishes to use a transport protocol that provides mechanisms to ensure that data is received by the application on the other end in the same order as it was sent.
+This property applies to Connections and Connection Groups.
 This is a strict requirement.
-The default is to enable Reliable Data Transfer.
+The default is to preserve data ordering.

 ### Ordered {#send-ordered}